deepwavedigital/airstack-examples/python/inference/README.md

 ## Step 1: Train Neural Network
 This toolbox provides examples for both TensorFlow and PyTorch.
 The training process should be run on a computer with TensorFlow and/or PyTorch installed.
-Since there is no training involved, any computer with TensorFlow installed will work, i.e., no GPU required.
-Note that the AIR-T does not come preinstalled with TensorFlow or PyTorch, however users may be able to install it on the platform.
+Since there is no training involved, any computer will work, i.e., no GPU required.
+Note that the AIR-T does not come pre-installed with TensorFlow or PyTorch, however users may be able to install it on the platform.

 ### Install TensorFlow and PyTorch
 To build the neural networks using PyTorch or TensorFlow, a .yml file is provided to create the